 “Magic in the Chain: material signs and gender transformed in cross-cultural adaptation.”
 For the Oxford Handbook of Shakespeare and Embodiment.
 Ed.
 Valerie Traub.
-(In progress)
+Oxford University Press, forthcoming.

 “Ephemeral Echoes and Brash Possibilities: the Liberation of Adapting Shakespeare’s Early Comedies.”
 Shakespeare in Performance.
 Eds.
-Estelle Rivier and Eric Brown.
-Cambridge Scholars Press, forthcoming 2013.
+Eric C. Brown and Estelle Rivier.
+Cambridge Scholars Press, 2013: 70-85.

 “Where Had All the Flowers Gone?
 The Missing Space of Female Sonneteers in Mid-Seventeeth-Century England.”
 Renaissance and Reformation/Renaissance et Réforme 35.1 (Winter/hiver 2012), eds.
 Katie Larson and Alysia Kolentsis: 139-165.